 Staying spiritually connected does not always have to include serving others or reading the Bible.
-Watching a movie with a female lead at a make-shift drive-in brings all ages delight.
-Perhaps surprisingly, the most popular movie genre among adult women in the United States is comedy.
-Of course if you have the tech capabilities, you could also have a drive-in church!
+Watching a movie with a female lead at a makeshift drive-in brings all ages delight.
+Perhaps surprisingly, comedy is the most popular movie genre among adult women in the United States.
+Of course, if you have the tech capabilities, you could also have a drive-in church!

 8. Launch affinity Facebook groups.

-9. Unify your ministry departments in choosing one book or one verse to study.
+9. Unify your ministry departments by choosing one book or verse to study.

-Oftentimes churches with multiple ministries are running different programs.
-Choosing one book, one chapter or even one verse that every ministry focuses on will be unifying.
-Many faith communities are reading through books about anti-racism and the call for Biblical unity.
-Books by female authors like Caste by Isabel Wilkerson and I’m Still here by Austin Channing Brown might be an added draw for women readers.
+Often churches with multiple ministries are running different programs.
+Choosing one book, chapter, or verse that every ministry focuses on will be unifying.
+Many faith communities are reading books about anti-racism and the call for Biblical unity.
+Books by female authors like Caste by Isabel Wilkerson and I’m Still Here by Austin Channing Brown might be an added draw for women readers.
 You can find more resources on The Public’s — a Givelify nonprofit — website.

 10. Send hand-written letters of encouragement.